7 Hidden Gem Destinations for Travelers Who Seek the Road Less Traveled

 Why visit:

-This destination is perfect for mindful travelers and those seeking cultural immersion.
+This city is perfect for mindful travelers seeking cultural depth and serenity.

 Why visit: